geoffrich/geoffrich.net/src/posts/svelte-scoping-where.md

 </style>
 ```

 Because it is inside `:where`, `.svelte-dvinuz` does not increase the specificity of the original CSS rule.
-Instead of gaining 10 points of specificity (for a total of 11), it keeps a specificity of 1.
+Instead of increasing the style's specificity to 0-1-1, it keeps the original specificity of 0-0-1.
 This means the rules you write in your Svelte component will more predictably interact with your global styles.

 However, at the moment, I don't think this method is a drop-in replacement for Svelte's class-based style scoping: